salah-jr/laravel-docker-skeleton/README.md

 # laravel-docker-skeleton
-Template for making local Docker Laravel environment over Postgresql and Nginx server.
+Template for making local Laravel environment with Docker over Postgresql and Nginx server.

 # Usage
 To get started, make sure you have Docker installed on your system, and then clone this repository.